 Our plans supply you with all the usual blueprint drawings and details needed for construction and building permits.
 You may copy any CountryPlans plan set locally to have additional sets for your own (single house) project - you do not need to order multiple sets.
 On some of our plans you will want to add in some of the included options to customize your plan set before submittal.
 For instance, you may have several different foundation plans in the set you are sent.
 You will use only one when you submit your project.

 Any stock plan, modified plan, or owner-designed plan should be reviewed by a local building professional to make sure it meets local codes and climate requirements.
-This is standard boilerplate you will find on any plans.
-We go a step further and include information in your plans packet on how to work with the building department and how to ask for a "presubmittal review" to see if you need to make changes.
-(This can save a lot of time.)
+We include information in your plans packet on how to work with the building department and how to ask for a "presubmittal review" to see if you need to make changes.
+This can save a lot of time.

-Finally, you can expect any approved plans to come back marked up with some additional notes added.
+Finally, you can expect any approved plans to come back marked up with some additional notes.
 Many of these are things you or the subcontractor would do anyway.

-The building permit process and can seem frustrating at times, but is actually helpful to you as an owner and is done primarily for your own safety and the longevity of the building.
-A good building inspector can help you do a better job of building your house — so try to see them as a construction resource (which you have already paid for in the permit fee!)
+The building permit process can seem frustrating at times, but it is actually helpful to you as an owner and is done primarily for your own safety and the longevity of the building.
+A good building inspector can help you do a better job of building your house, so try to see them as a construction resource (which you have already paid for in the permit fee).

 to the Plans Order

 * Return to CountryPlans.com HOME *